UCLALibrary/hauth/README.md

 ## Environmental Properties

-These are a work in progress.
 Randomized ports and passwords are created on the fly.
 The port numbers can be seen in the Maven output.

 | ENV Property | Default Value | Required |
 | --- | --- | --- |